jesslam948/wi21-cse110-lab4/part1/part1.md

     g.
 3undefined.
 This is because "3" is a string so it reads the + sign as a concatenation symbol. undefined converted to a string is "undefined" so it concatenates "3" + "undefined" = "3undefined".

     h.
 NaN.
 This is because the - sign can only mean subtraction, thus "3" is converted from a string to number, so is undefined but undefined = NaN when converted to a number (based on the conversion rules).
 Thus, it computes 3 - NaN = NaN.

+15.
+    a. true.
+When comparing values of different types, JS converts the values to numbers.
+Thus, it evalutes 2 > 1, which is true.

+    b. false.
+These are the same type so they will compared as strings and will be compared character by character.
+'2' comes after '1' in lexicographic order so this will evaluate to false.

+    c. true.
+These are different types so they are converted to numbers.
+Thus it evaluates 2 == 2, which is true.

+    d. false.
+This is a strict equality operator so it sees that 2 and '2' are different types and immediately returns false before attempting to convert.

+    e. false.
+These are different types so they are converted numbers. true is converted to 1 (due to the conversion rules) so it attempts to evaluate 1 == 2, which is false.

+    f. true.
+Boolean(2) gets evaulated to true by the conversion rule (2 is not a value that is intuitively "empty" unlike 0).
+Thus, this evaulates true === true.
+The types match and the values match so this is true.

+16. == is a regular equality operator while === is a strict equality operator.
+This means that == will check for equality in value and will convert types to match if they don't.
+On the otherhand, === cares about the types matching and so if the types don't match it will automatically evaluate to false.